koumay/syrianarchive-investigations/investigations/Harasta.md

 The Syrian Archive was able to confirm [the moon llumination was 87%](http://www.moongiant.com/phase/01/28/2018) on 28 Jan 2018 from Moongiant site:

 ![harasta10](/assets/harasta14.png)

+Which confirms that the above videos was taken in 28 January.

 ## The weapons used